hatonthecat/Biology/README.md

 "During a speech when he was in Stockholm to receive the Nobel Prize in 1962, Watson said that to succeed in science, researchers had to believe strongly in their ideas, even to the point where "they may seem tiresome and bothersome and even arrogant to our colleagues.
 I knew many people, at least when I was young, who thought I was quite unbearable."

+Note: Github's copilot automatically summarized the previous commit update. this update is a quote from an NPR article quoting Watson from 1962, not a self-described tribute.
+Commit updates as of October 2025 or so can no longer be considered authoted by the original github account holder.

 7-25-2025
 --
 [microkernels](https://github.com/EI2030/FemtoTX/commit/9def556d4c0796e013fc1dda0d02e7acd617d0db):